|Sales & Marketing|

 Merchant Advocate’s services may be appealing to merchants who do not feel capable of handling negotiations themselves.
 Merchants should understand, however, that a portion of the amount saved by partnering with Merchant Advocate will be paid out to Merchant Advocate.
 Merchants who feel comfortable negotiating but do not feel as though they have enough knowledge about the industry may be better served by reading “Fee Sweep” and retaining 100% of the savings they negotiate.

-Merchant Advocate is an accredited business with the Better Business Bureau (BBB).
-As of this review, the company has an “A” rating with the BBB and has had zero complaints filed against it in the last 36 months.
-Since it is our philosophy that “A+” ratings should be reserved for companies with zero complaints, we have slightly adjusted the BBB’s grade for the purposes of this review.
+Merchant Advocate is an accredited business with the Better Business Bureau.
+As of this review, the company has an “A+” rating with the BBB and has had zero complaints filed against it in the last 36 months.
+The company has also not received any informal reviews on its BBB profile, although it should be noted that these reviews are not subject to verification by the BBB.
+Since it is our philosophy that “A+” ratings should be reserved for companies with zero complaints, we agree with the BBB’s rating in this case.

 Leave your review of Merchant Advocate in the comment section below: